polyjuicelab/polyjuice.io/README.md

-# 0xbase.ai
+# polyjuice.io

-A crypto-punk driven decentralized organization focused on building AI tools on Basechain.
-We have extreme requirements and security obsessions, requiring all code to be written in Rust and fully open source.
+A frontend project that supports x402 protocol and can mimic any Farcaster user through SnapRAG integration.

 ## 🎨 About This Project

 This is a minimalist web application featuring Yves Klein's "Blue Monochrome" artwork.
-The site showcases our organization's projects and philosophy with a clean, modern design.
+The site showcases our projects and philosophy with a clean, modern design.

 ### Features